Scholasticpal/MERN-Microservice/README.md

  # About This Project #

 ## - Problem Statement ##
-*Aim* : The main aim to develop the project was to understand and apply the microservice architechture and how different independent components can work together and communicate.
+*Aim*: The main aim to develop the project was to understand and apply the microservice architecture and how different independent components can work together and communicate.

-*Description*: Microservices Architechture is used in many real life scenarios in the tech industry.
-It provides improved fault isolation, i.e., if one service fails, the completely application most likely wont fail.
-This is each microservice runs independently.
-This also helps greater compliance and smoother workflow amoungst teams.
-In this project, 3 seperater microservices were built: Book, Customers and Orders.
-Each of them were built seperately and the rest wouldnt crash, if the server is not running for a particular one.
+*Description*: Microservices architecture is used in many real-life scenarios in the tech industry.
+It provides improved fault isolation, i.e., if one service fails, the complete application most likely won't fail.
+This is because each microservice runs independently.
+This also helps greater compliance and smoother workflow among teams.
+In this project, 3 separate microservices were built: Book, Customers, and Orders.
+Each of them was built separately and the rest wouldn't crash if the server is not running for a particular one.

 ## - Class Diagram ##